RafiAbhinaya/myedusolve-study-notes/SQL-fundamentals/README.md

+SQL fundamentals study notes and projects.
-Not that useful since we can't view the ouput through here haha
+Not that useful since we can't view the ouput through here haha.